Wednesday, January 29, 2025

 What To Wear Skiing

-This is the most comprehensive guide to everything you need for skiing that I have ever done.
+I'm skiing today so this post feels very fitting.
+This is the most comprehensive guide to everything you need for skiing!

-My grandparents had a ski house at Seven Springs, so growing up, we spent many weekends skiing.
-In middle and high school, we had something called 'ski bus' where each Friday we would go up to Seven Springs with our classmates.
+My grandparents had a ski house at Seven Springs, so we spent many weekends skiing growing up.
+In middle and high school, we had a 'ski bus' where ,we would go up to Seven Springs with our classmates each Friday.
 All that said, I LOVE to ski.
-Love.

-I really think skiing/snowboarding is something you have to truly love to make it worth it, though.
-It's pretty high maintenance, it's cold and time-consuming.
-If I wasn't passionate about skiing, there is no way I'd put on all of those layers, sit on a cold lift, wait in lift lines, etc.
+I really think skiing/snowboarding is something you must love to make it worth it, though.
+It's high maintenance, cold, and time-consuming.
+If I wasn't passionate about skiing, there is no way I'd put on all those layers, sit on a cold lift, wait in lift lines, etc.

 It's a great workout, a fun way to spend time outside in the winter, and a great social sport.

-Whenever I share that I ski, I get DM's asking what to bring/wear.
-I would say if it is your first time, don't invest much because you want to make sure you truly love it.
-You need a lot of stuff as you can see in the list below.
+Whenever I share that I ski, I get messages asking what to bring/wear.
+If it is your first time, don't invest much because you want to make sure you truly love it.
+As seen in the list below, you need a lot of stuff.
 But I think if it's your first time, you can get by with less.
 Then, if you try it and love it, you can invest in more gear!

-The stuff you need also depends on where you are skiing and the conditions, so keep that in mind!
+The stuff you need also depends on where you are skiing, the conditions, and the weather so keep that in mind!
 I'm linking to exactly what I own as best as possible and will also give some recommendations of other things I love at the bottom of this post.

 - BASE -

-BASE LAYER BOTTOM// These are my favorite.
-They're thicker than typical sports leggings and have a nice fleece lining but are still flattering and not bulky.
-If it's a warmer day, these are usually too much.
-These are synthetic, and I find that they hold up nicely and wash easily.
+BASE LAYER BOTTOM// These are my favorite because they're thicker than typical fleece leggings, but they are still flattering and not bulky.
+If it's a warmer day, these are usually too much and I prefer these fleece lined leggings

 - LAYERS -

-FLEECE PULLOVER// I wear this mostly when I ski, but it also looks great with leggings pre/post-workout so it is versatile.
-It looks and feels like a sweater on the outside, and on the inside it's fleece.
-If I were lounging around the house in this, I'd prefer it in a medium for something a little roomier.
-However, I like the small in this for skiing purposes because it's a bit more fitted, so it can fit under other layers. this is what I wear most often over my base layer.
-This one from Lands End looks similar (I have not seen it in person) but is a much more budget-friendly option.
+FLEECE PULLOVER// I wear this mostly when I ski, but it also looks great with leggings pre-and post-workout.
+It looks and feels like a sweater on the outside, and on the inside, it's fleece.
+If I were lounging around the house in this, I'd prefer it in a mediumr.
+However, I like the small in this for skiing purposes because it's a bit more fitted, so it can fit under other layers.
+This is what I often wear over my base layer.
+This one from Lands End looks similar (I have not seen it in person) but is a more budget-friendly option.
 LL Bean and many other brands also make something similar!

 DOWN VEST// I put this over the better sweater if it is extra cold!
 It is down-insulated, so this is a warm option.
 I wear this under other coats (even when not skiing) or just over a sweatshirt when I walk Henry in the fall/spring!
-If you get cold easily, focus on heating your core and your head, feet, and hands.
-This down vest is puffy, so it's not really slim.
-It has slim/flattering lines to it, but I only wear this if it's necessary.
-There's a slimmer version of this vest with synthetic insulation and an Amazon option that I also own and love.
-I don't have it, but it's a good option, too!
-Here's another similar and more affordable option from Lands End.
-L.L.
-Bean also makes pretty much the same items that I have listed here, too, and most things I have from L.L.
-Bean are high quality and very comparable.
-The same for brands like North Face, too!
+If you get cold quickly, focus on heating your core, head, feet, and hands.
+I wear this A LOT.
+You can see me wearing it in the photo at the top of this post.

-FLEECE QUARTER ZIP// Love this fleece pullover.
+FLEECE QUARTER ZIP//I love this fleece pullover.
 It's just very basic.
 I frequently wear it over my workout clothes.
 It is so soft and warm.
 It works nicely overtop of a base layer when skiing.
 I have a small, and it is roomy, so I'd probably size down to wear it for skiing purposes!
 Really great quality for $25ish!

 - OUTER LAYERS -

-SKI PANTS// I think out of all of the clothing you need for skiing, the pants are the hardest to find.
+SKI PANTS// I think the pants are the hardest to find out of all the clothing you need for skiing.
 I have gone through quite a few pairs over the years.
-The sizing is so tricky because each brand's sizing is so different and they are not sized like jeans.
-I've had to go up to 8/10, large in some ski pants and I'm normally a 4 in almost any other pants I wear.
+The sizing is so tricky because each brand's sizing is so different, and they are not sized like jeans.
+I've had to go up to 8/10, large in some ski pants, and I'm normally a 4 in almost any other pants I wear.
 These are a good place to start.
-The price is great, the style is classic, and it's a hard shell so it works in most conditions.
-It's not necessarily flattering but it's not unflattering like some other ski pants I have tried.
-I size up one size in these, meaning I get a size 6.
-I like wearing black as a base and then using my ski jacket as the 'style' part.
-Black pretty much goes with anything and doesn't show stains as easily.
+The price is great, the style is classic.
+These are a soft shell so if it's snowing heavily or your are a beginner and tend to fall a bit, you may want to go with something a little more waterproof.
+I size up one size in these and they have room for my thickest base layer underneath.

 - ACCESSORIES -

-NECK WARMER// It's crazy how cold your face can get- I prefer the turtlefur because it's warm and soft against my skin.
-My face gets irritated really easily with certain fabrics and this is one of the few that I have found that doesn't break me out, plus it is long enough that I can pull it all the way up to sit right under my eyes.
+NECK WARMER// It's crazy how cold your face can get- I prefer the turtle fur brand because it's warm and soft against my skin.
+My face gets irritated easily with certain fabrics, and this is one of the few that I have found that doesn't break me out; plus, it is long enough that I can pull it all the way up to sit right under my eyes.
+I also like that this is very easy to launder and they are inexpensive.
+If I ever see a cute scarf, I also snag that and will wrap that around as a neck warmer.
+Cashmere sounds luxurious until it gets wet from breathing/nose or you get makeup on it and then need to launder it.
+To me, it's just not practical.
+I always have several neckwarmers as I like to swap out midday.

 - GEAR -

-Skis + Bindings// I have the Head total joy skis, and I love them.
+Skis + Bindings// I have the Head Total Joy skis, and I love them.
 I did a campaign back in 2015ish with the brand!
 Easy to ski in.
-Again you want to go to a ski shop (Willi's here in Pittsburgh is great), and they can make sure you get the right length of skis for your height and ability.
+Again, if you want to go to a ski shop (Willi's, here in Pittsburgh), they can make sure you get the right length of skis for your height and ability.
+If you ski in the northeast but occasionally go out west, you may want to invest in powder skis and different ski styles to better fit the conditions.
+If you like doing tricks (not for me, ha!), you may want to look into twin tips.
+You can also always rent things until you figure out what route you want to go with or even demo things from ski shops and/or brands.

-BOOT BAG// My husband just switched from snowboarding to skiing, so he is now using my boot bag and I just got this boot bag!
+BOOT BAG + BOOT BAG// A Few years ago, my husband just switched from snowboarding to skiing, so he is now using my boot bag (the black one linked), and I got the red one linked!
 This is another good option.
 I find that they wear over the years and have to be replaced.
-I don't mind, as most of them are usually under $100ish.
+I don't mind, as most are under $150ish.
 I prefer the backpack style as that's easiest to get around with.
 Schlepping all the gear is my least favorite part of skiing.
-I really like the design of this one.
-So maybe when this one wears out, I'll try this!

 - EXTRAS -

 HAIR TIES// I usually wear my hair in two braids.
 It's most comfortable with the helmet, and then I don't have hair whipping me in the face as I go down the run.
-Sometimes I do a low pony; it just kind of depends on what I'm feeling.
-I've done my hair all down before, but it's a pain.
+The only annoying thing about braids is that it crimps your hair so sometimes I opt for a low pony.
+Anyway, the ties I'm linking are specifically made to be tiny for braids!

 1 comment: